BECOME A KNUTSFORD TOWN COUNCILLOR

 WHERE DO THE WARDS COME INTO IT?

-Knutsford is divided into four wards (see ward map): Bexton, Nether, Norbury Booths and Over.
+Knutsford is divided into five wards (see ward map): Bexton and Town Centre, Nether, Norbury Booths, St John’s Wood and Cross Town.
 It is the electors of the ward who vote in any given election, a councillor does not have to live in the ward they stand in.

 CAN I BE A MEMBER OF A POLTICAL PARTY / DO I HAVE TO BE?